cjekel/cjekel.github.io/cv.md

 ---
 ### Presentations

-2019: Advances with Reviewing Personalized Tinder profiles using FaceNet.
+2019: Advances with Reviewing Personalized Tinder Profiles Using FaceNet and Historical Preference.
 University of Florida Data Science and Informatics Spring Symposium, Gainesville, Florida.

 2018: Conservative Estimation of Tail Probabilities from Limited Sample Data.
 University of Florida Workshop Risk Management Approaches in Engineering Applications, Gainesville, Florida.